-- The degree to which the proposal articulates a plan to transition the project results (including methods/procedures, decision making rationale, reports, raw data, allowable, KPP's, presentations, meeting minutes, software, samples, hardware, drawings, digital models, specifications, and other project specific deliverables) to OSD ManTech and America Makes members in an organized, reusable and interoperable manner - The degree to which the data management plan clearly and concisely describes data generation and data types in regards to proposed tasking, efforts, activities, etc. - The degree to which the data management plan clearly outlines the minimum criteria introduced in Section 3.4
+- The degree to which the proposal articulates a plan to transition the project results (including methods/procedures, decision making rationale, reports, raw data, allowable, KPP's, presentations, meeting minutes, software, samples, hardware, drawings, digital models, specifications, and other project specific deliverables) to the Air Force, OSD(R&E), and America Makes members in an organized, reusable and interoperable manner - The degree to which the data management plan clearly and concisely describes data generation and data types in regards to proposed tasking, efforts, activities, etc. - The degree to which the data management plan clearly outlines the minimum criteria introduced in Section 3.4 - The degree to which the data management plan demonstrates an approach which ensures data integrity, data pedigree, and provenance (traceability) is maintained and explicitly addresses team member roles and responsibilities for certain data types, sources, and a commitment to compliance reviews on a regular cadence - The degree to which a clear plan to establish data/file storage structures which are maintained as data is gathered, analyzed, and transferred to America Makes CORE - The degree to which the team outlines a clear plan for ensuring data integrity and reuse through quality assurance and quality control measures during collection, analysis, and processing

-- The degree to which the data management plan demonstrates an approach which ensures data integrity, data pedigree, and provenance (traceability) is maintained and explicitly addresses team member roles and responsibilities for certain data types, sources, and a commitment to compliance reviews on a regular cadence - The degree to which a clear plan to establish data/file storage structures which are maintained as data is gathered, analyzed, and transferred to America Makes CORE - The degree to which the team outlines a clear plan for ensuring data integrity and reuse through quality assurance and quality control measures during collection, analysis, and processing - The degree to which an approach is described where data is managed, curated, and regularly uploaded to CORE so a substantial level of effort in the later portion of the program is avoided, or such risks are actively mitigated - Technology Dissemination to America Makes Members, Impact to OSD ManTech and Likelihood of Impact to DoD Broader Supply Chain Partners (40%) - The degree to which the proposal articulates a plan for furthering the mission of the institute through working group (Design, Material, Process, Value Chain, or AM Genome) participation including presentation of milestone achievements or lessons learned relevant to the fulfillment or creation of roadmap requirements, requesting subject matter expertise support, and consultation for project steering group purposes or as necessary - The degree to which the proposal articulates the potential widespread usage of the transitioned technology, its impact (in a manner as outlined in section 2) on the defense industrial base, and the merits of the sources of information used to establish the validity and significance of such impact (usage) - The degree to which the proposal articulates in detail how solutions will impact the field in order for DoD to assess the nature of engagement with relevant vendors and how solutions will be integrated across the manufacturing community. - The degree to which the proposal clearly outlines a technology transition plan (tasks, milestones, and key decision points) as a function of time which outlines not only the proposed effort as a result of this project call, but how efforts may be conducted at the conclusion of the proposed effort - The degree to which the proposal will likely impact the OSD ManTech and broader DoD supply chain regarding:

-- outlining potential to increase U.S. manufacturing competitiveness; - ensuring transferable data exchange of project deliverables within the America Makes member community; - outlining the current maturity level of the technology and the target maturity needed for successful transition; - identifying key transition decision points; and - determining transition milestones and anticipated transition schedule.
+The degree to which an approach is described where data is managed, curated, and regularly uploaded to CORE so a substantial level of effort in the later portion of the program is avoided, or such risks are actively mitigated

+4. Technology Dissemination to America Makes Members, Impact to OSD ManTech Likelihood of Impact to DoD Broader Supply Chain Partners (40%)

+- The degree to which the proposal articulates a plan for furthering the mission of the institute through working group (Design, Material, Process, Value Chain, or AM Genome) participation including presentation of milestone achievements or lessons learned relevant to the fulfillment or creation of roadmap requirements, requesting subject matter expertise support, and consultation for project steering group purposes or as necessary - The degree to which the proposal articulates the potential widespread usage of the technology, its impact (in a manner as outlined in section 2) on the defense industrial base, and the merits of the sources of information used to establish the validity and significance of such impact (usage) - The degree to which the proposal articulates in detail how solutions will impact the field in order for DoD to assess the nature of engagement with relevant vendors and how solutions will be integrated across the manufacturing community. - The degree to which the proposal will likely impact the OSD(R&E), USAF, and broader DoD supply chain regarding: - outlining potential to increase U.S. manufacturing competitiveness; - ensuring transferable data exchange of project deliverables within the America Makes member community; - outlining the current maturity level of the technology and the target maturity needed for successful transition; - identifying key transition decision points; and - determining transition milestones and anticipated transition schedule.